Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/Acknowledgements.md

 * Kitty Quitmeyer

 Kitty Quitmeyer is the Co-founder of [Dinalab](https://www.dinalab.net/), and lead technician of the protoyping facilities.
+With the Mothbox she has been the head of manufacturing operations and software training.
 She is a skilled craftsperson passionate about endangered animals, books, activism, and the environment.
 She works weekly at the [APPC animal rescue in Panama](https://www.appcpanama.org/who-we-are.html), and raises funds with her crafts to support them.

+* Bri Johns
+Bri Johns is an open science hardware researcher.
+After her role steering the Gathering for Open Science Hardware group as the community manager, she joined the Mothbox team as a research fellow working on the construction, deployment, and community access for the tool.

 # Acknowledgements